 Diaphragm segments need to be checked to ensure that they provide the necessary in-plane moment resistance.
 Depending on the configuration of the diaphragm and location of openings, moment resistance could be provided by reinforcement perpendicular to the collector, additional reinforcement parallel to the collector, or a combination of both.
-Localized increases in diaphragm shear are resisted by additional reinforcement parallel to the wall (in-plane shear strength) and additional reinforcement point).
+Localized increases in diaphragm shear are resisted by additional reinforcement parallel to the wall (in-plane shear strength) and additional reinforcement perpendicular to the wall (shear friction across the slab-wall joint).